 A registered company auditor will need to audit the financial statement unless 75% of the franchisees who contribute to the fund vote against an audit.
 The franchisor must give a copy of the statement and the auditor’s report within 30 days of preparation of the documents they need to prepare each financial year.

 5. Notification At the End of a Term

 The Franchising Code of Conduct requires franchisors to provide franchisees with written notification of the intention to:

-For franchises that operate for a term longer than 12 months, the franchisor is required to provide this notification at least six months before the end of the duration of the franchise agreement.
+For franchises that operate for a term longer than 12 months, the franchisor is required to provide this notification at least six months before the end of the franchise agreement.